TeseoLou/clancy-nook-walking-tours/README.md

 Web designers follow established principles when creating site hierarchy to ensure a seamless experience:

-#### **Navigation Design**
+#### **Navigation**
 Effective navigation is fundamental to user experience (UX) design, ensuring users can explore the website intuitively while being guided toward key actions.
 Standard navigation best practices emphasise clarity, consistency, and accessibility, making it easy for users to find what they need while supporting the business’s objectives.

 For the Clancy Nook website, navigation is structured to balance free access via the navbar with a logical journey between related pages, aligning with standard web design conventions, user needs, and business goals.
 Good website navigation follows three key principles:

 1. **Predictability** – Users should know where to go next without confusion.
 2. **Efficiency** – Important pages should be accessible within one or two clicks.
 3. **Guidance** – While users can explore freely, the site should encourage a natural progression.

-Navigation directly supports Clancy Nook’s business objectives by:

-- Promoting tour bookings – Tours are the focal point of the site, with multiple entry points leading users there.
-- Building trust – The Reviews and Gallery pages reinforce credibility, leading users toward conversion.
+Navigation directly supports Clancy Nook’s business objectives by, promoting tour bookings (where the tours page provide a focal point of the site, with multiple entry points leading users there), building trust (as the reviews and gallery pages reinforce credibility, leading users towards booking), and encouraging engagement (by providing prominent contact options).
-- Encouraging engagement – Contact options are made prominent, ensuring users can easily inquire or book.
-- Providing seamless information flow – The About section is embedded into the homepage to keep the structure concise while still introducing the guide’s expertise.

 By structuring the navigation around user intent and business priorities, the site helps new visitors discover Clancy Nook, validate its credibility, and complete a booking inquiry effortlessly.

 As a standard web convention, the navbar appears across all pages, giving users immediate access to: